Asno de las Encartaciones

-The Asno de las Encartaciones, Enkarterriko asto, is a breed of small domestic donkey from the western part of the autonomous community of the Basque Country, in north-east Spain.
+The Asno de las Encartaciones, Enkarterriko asto, is a Spanish breed of small domestic donkey from the western part of the autonomous community of the Basque Country, in north-eastern Spain.
 It is named for the comarca of Las Encartaciones (Enkarterri), in the province of Biscay (Bizkaia).
-It is the only small donkey breed of Spain, and resembles the Gascon donkey, now a sub-type of the Pyrenean donkey.
+It is the only small donkey breed of Spain, and resembles the Gascon donkey, now a sub-type of the Pyrenean.
 The Asno de las Encartaciones is critically endangered, and is protected by conservation measures.